github/developer.github.com/content/guides/basics-of-authentication.md

 we're going to create a Ruby server (using [Sinatra][Sinatra]) that implements the [web flow][webflow] of an application in several different ways.

+Note: you can download the complete source code for this project [from the platform-samples repo](https://github.com/github/platform-samples/tree/master/api/ruby/basics-of-authentication).

 ## Registering your app

 First, you'll need to [register your